U.S. Relations With Guatemala

 The State Department and USAID are providing approximately $2.6 billion in foreign assistance to Central America for fiscal years 2015 to 2018.
 The Strategy supports and complements the Plan of the Alliance for Prosperity (A4P), a joint initiative adopted by the Northern Triangle Governments of El Salvador, Guatemala, and Honduras.
 From 2016 to 2018, the Northern Triangle governments committed $8.6 billion of their own funds to support A4P initiatives to develop opportunities for their people, improve public safety, enhance access to the legal system, and strengthen institutions.

 U.S. efforts to support Guatemala’s A4P initiatives contribute to the Government of Guatemala taking greater responsibility for directly addressing the underlying causes of insecurity, illegal migration, illicit trafficking of people and goods, a weak business climate, and the threat of transnational criminal organizations.

 Bilateral Economic Relations

 The United States is one of Guatemala's largest trading partners.
-The two countries are parties to the U.S.-Central America-Dominican Republic Free Trade Agreement, which aims to facilitate trade and investment and further regional integration by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
+The two countries are parties to the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which aims to facilitate trade and investment, as well as further regional integration by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
 CAFTA-DR contains a chapter on investment similar to a bilateral investment treaty with the United States.
 U.S. exports to Guatemala include oil, agricultural products, articles donated for relief and low-value shipments, and machinery.
 U.S. imports from Guatemala include agricultural products, apparel, gold, and silver.